D4Delta/DeltaLauncher/Setup.md

 Clean and build the project, and you should see DeltaLauncher in the list of the dependecies.

 #### Creating the launcher
-Your launcher can contains all you wants : 3d stuff, a web page, or even nothing at all : It just have to create a new Launcher instance, and launch it using the `run()` method if you want to launch it on the same thread, or the `start()` method if you need to launch it on a separate thread.
+Your launcher can contains all you wants : 3d stuff, a web page, or even nothing at all : It just had to create a new Launcher instance, and launch it using the `run()` method if you want to launch it on the same thread, or the `start()` method if you need to launch it on a separate thread.

 To have feedback about what DeltaLauncher is doing, implements your own Callback.
 For example this callback will show up a dialog when the update process is done:
 ```java